Twelve-member recruiting class features 10 swimmers, two divers & nine Indiana natives.

 While at Purdue, Klinge qualified for the 1992 United States Olympic Trials and went on to place 15th in the 200 backstroke.
 The former team captain also earned U.S. Swimming All-America honors in 1991 for placing fifth in the 200 backstroke and was awarded All-Big Ten honors in 1990 and 1994.

 Klinge left Purdue as its second-fastest swimmer in the 100 and 200 backstroke events and 200 and 400 IM.
 He also held the Lambert Pool record in the 200 backstroke (1:49.68) and 200 IM (1:51.47) when he concluded his collegiate career.
 More than 14 years later, Klinge's lifetime-best 1:46.36 in the 200 backstroke still holds up among the five-fastest times in Boilermaker history even though Purdue moved into a much faster and improved facility at the start of this decade.

 Klinge made an immediate transition into coaching following his senior year, serving as an undergraduate assistant coach to Purdue men's head coach Dan Ross for the 1994-95 season.

 Klinge joined the Buckeyes after serving as the head coach at both Bozeman High School and Bozeman Barracuda Swim Club in Bozeman, Mont.
 During his tenure at Bozeman, Klinge led the Hawks to five state championships and coached multiple National Age Group Top 16, Junior National, United States Open and high school All-American swimmers.

 Klinge is a commissioned officer for the United States Marine Corps.
 He has received two Navy and Marine Corps Achievement Medals for various outstanding performances.

-Klinge is married to the former Chris Anderson, who also swam for Purdue University.
+Klinge is married to the former Chris Anderson, who also swam for Purdue.
 They have three children -- sons, Jack and Matthew, as well as a daughter, Madison.